gbuttler/foundations-calculator/README.md

 4. I have managed to get all of the sums to work.
 But you do have to type in each individual sum

+5. I have made the 'clear' button work by simply reloading the page.

 NEXT STEPS
 - Make the 'Clear' button work
 - Allow you to use the result number as the number for your next sum.